 - A grade transcript of classes you have passed, also legalized by the Argentine Ministry of Education (Certificado analítico con materias aprobadas, legalizado por el Ministerio de Educación).

 - If you are studying a postgraduate (Master’s Degree or PhD) you also need to present a letter from your university, also legalized by the Argentine Ministry of Education (En caso de tratarse de un Postgrado o una Maestría deberá acompañar nota de la institución, legalizada por el Ministerio de Educación).

 - Your Argentine criminal record (Certificado de antecedentes penales argentinos)

 A regular student certificate states that you are enrolled at the university and attend your classes.
 In Argentina, this document is called Certificado de alumno regular.

-At some universities in Argentina, you are able to request your regular student certificate through your university’s online portal.
+At some universities in Argentina, you can request your regular student certificate through your university’s online portal.
 At other universities, you will properly have to request it at the student helpdesk on campus.

 Your student certificate must be legalized by the Argentine Ministry of Education before it is valid for your migration case.
 This guarantees that the certificate that you present is from your university.

-So, remember to point out when you ask for the certificate that the university needs to send it to legalize by the Ministry.
+So, remember to point out when you ask for the certificate that the university needs to send it to be legalized by the Ministry.
 Sometimes the universities will charge you a small fee for this service.

 As far as I know, it is only the university that can send the certificate to the Ministry of Education.
-So, you couldn’t have to go yourself.
+So, you won’t have to go yourself.